TaraRhoseyn/kicks_ecomm_store/README.md

 - *Tokyo Night*: For syntax highlighting & styling of VSCode.
 - *vscode-pdf*: To view the wireframes.pdf file within VSCode.
 - *Terminal Tools*: Provides buttons among terminal for command shorthands, making interacting with the terminal faster.
+- *Live Sass Compiler*: Watches for changes in scss files and compiles them to css files automatically.
+I've customised the settings to compile my .scss files into a singular .min.css file in my static directory.

 [Tiny PNG](https://tinypng.com/)